|JDM Release||1967 - 1971|

 The Uncle Seiko version has a couple of minor differences from the original.
 The hole spacing is a little different between them and the tip of the tail end is a little longer while the total length of both straps remain essentially the same.
 This does not really make any practical difference and unless you are holding both straps side by side most people would not be able to tell them apart from the outer appearance.

 On the inside of the Uncle Seiko strap there is no Seiko logo printed (like the current WJean) so they can be simply differentiated from the original and to prevent people from trying to pass these off as original.

-While many collectors will want to obtain an original strap, for everyday wear there are a couple of different excellent alternatives for Seiko dive watch owners.
+While many collectors will want to obtain an original strap, for everyday wear it is fantastic that there are a couple of different excellent alternatives available to Seiko dive watch owners.